Tahney

 Media/publishing magazines, editors, newsgroups, publishing houses

-I’m here at any point that you need me, whether that’s executing a year-long marketing strategy or writing one grant application.
-It doesn’t stop and start with writing, either: I also bring in my network of designers, photographers, developers and artists to create beautiful, well-rounded collateral.
+I’m here at any point that you need—whether executing a year-long marketing strategy or writing a single application—supported by my network of designers, photographers, developers and artists to create beautiful, well-rounded collateral.

 • Artist statements & bios